NervanaSystems/ngraph-mxnet/README.md

 ### Supported nGraph back-ends
 The nGraph library supports a number of backends, including `"CPU"`, `"INTERPETER"`, and `"GPU"`.
-The supported models listed above explicitly use nGraph's `"CPU"` back end, and may not function properly if altered to use different nGraph back-ends.
+The supported models listed above explicitly use nGraph's `"CPU"` backend, and may not function properly if altered to use different nGraph back-ends.
 This is a temporary limitation expected to be lifted in a future release.